muhdhanifirfan/2510-ITT440/10% Individual Assignment/M3CS2554C/NUR ASILAH BINTI MAZLAN/README.md

 ### 7.4 Resource Utilization Perspective
 <p align="justify">
 Since the test occurred in Grafana’s cloud environment, CPU and memory usage at the server were not available as the major perspective.
-However, there were no latency spikes or throttling behaviour that would indicate that the requested infrastructure occurred within safe ranges.
+However, there were no latency spikes or throttling behaviour that would indicate that the requested infrastructure operated within safe performance ranges.

 ### 7.5 Insights from Grafana's Analysis Panel
 <p align="justify">